martinberlin/epaper-weather-station/README.md

 - Any others that you sent us or we have around our studio

 The goal will be to connect to internet to sync time and save it in the DS3231 memory.
 Only if you need addional internet data such as loading a JSON feed or a JPG background image every hour, we will have examples, but as long we use WiFi intensively we drift away from the low-consumption specs.
 The use of WiFi implies a consumption of 150 to 250 mA/hr (peaks) while ESP32 transmits and receives information.
+This is all open source and collaborations are needed.
+We would like to support as many displays and sensors as possible.

 ## Required hardware